Xilinx/Vitis_Libraries/L2/tests/README.md

-# Vitis Tests for Basic Flow in L2 Kernels
+# Vitis Tests for GQE Kernels

-**TODO** basic flow test of each kernel, for example, joining two tables of 100 rows, aggregating 100rows into 10 groups.
+This folder contains basic test for each of GQE kernels.
+They are meant to discover simple regression errors.
+To understand how these kernels can be used to accelerate real-world SQL queries, please reference the `L2/demos` folder.